 - Parents should be provided with correct information regarding program start and finish times.
 Leaders are to ensure that every child and young person is picked up safely.

 - Correct toileting procedures are to be followed.
 Two approved adult leaders are to check the bathroom is vacant of adults before children enter, then stand outside the toileting area and prevent adults from entering the area until all children have exited.

 The code of conduct ensures there is accountability in our behaviour around children and young people and sets a standard for what is appropriate.
-Never being alone with a child or young person and staying in safe open environments provides for accountability within teams along with setting standards of behaviour for those who work with children and young people ensure that their interactions are positive and safe.
+Never being alone with a child or young person and staying in safe, open environments provides for accountability within teams and ensures that interactions are safe and positive.

-- Our leaders will always have another adult present when with a child or young person.
+- Leaders will always have another adult present when with a child or young person.

-- Leaders will exercise safe, appropriate and child-initiated touch.
+- Leaders will exercise safe, appropriate and child-initiated contact.